QOM-One/qom-network/docs/validators/quickstart/binary.md

 - `custom`: Specify pruning settings with the `pruning-keep-recent`, `pruning-keep-every`, and `pruning-interval` parameters.

 By default, every node is in `default` mode which is the recommended setting for most environments.
 If you would like to change your nodes pruning strategy then you must do so when the node is initialized.
-Passing a flag when starting `evmos` will always override settings in the `app.toml` file, if you would like to change your node to the `everything` mode then you can pass the `---pruning everything` flag when you call `qomd start`.
+Passing a flag when starting `qom` will always override settings in the `app.toml` file, if you would like to change your node to the `everything` mode then you can pass the `---pruning everything` flag when you call `qomd start`.

 ::: warning
 **IMPORTANT**: